vipulkrishnanmd/iLeapMe/README.md

 A second browser extension checks all entries in the Google search results and marks them as safe if they are.

-iLeapMe uses various external APIs to check the websites.
+The web application is made using PHP Laravel framework.
+Adroid application is written in Java. iLeapMe uses various external APIs to check the websites.

 [Watch product video.](https://www.youtube.com/watch?v=Ijlh1CF1wn4)